 Warning: Even if you have enough points for a higher grade, you

-cannot get it unless you also have the minimum number of Drafts.
+cannot get it unless you also have the correct number of

 Attend regularly and turn in assignments.